 More at: www.ambrosini.de

 Emilia Amper, Torsås (Sweden), nyckelharpa player, singer and composer from Sweden.
-She is "riksspelman" and World Champion for nyckelharpa.
+She is "riksspelman" and nyckelharpa World Champion.
 She has studied at several Scandinavian Music Academies and achieved two bachelor's and a master's degree.
-She performs solo and with various groups around the world, playing Nordic folk music, but also Persian classical music, jazz and pop / rock.
-2010, with the Trondheim Soloists, she was nominated for the World Grammy and 2011 she won the Norwegian Grammy.
-2014, she was nominated with her debut solo CD for the Swedish Grammy and honoured as
+She performs solo and with various groups around the world, playing Nordic folk music and also Persian classical music, jazz and pop / rock.
+Together with the Trondheim Soloists, she was nominated for the World Grammy in 2010 and in 2011 she won the Norwegian Grammy.
+In 201 she was nominated with her debut solo CD for the Swedish Grammy and honoured as

 Artist of the Year at The Swedish Folk and World Music Awards.
 She was also